Published in 1937 by Kegan Paul, Trench, Trubner & Co. Ltd.

 "The author advances the daring claim that normal childbirth should be not merely free from tragedy and morbidity, not merely painless and uneventful, but actually a perfectly safe and and pleasurable function".
 However a quick glance through the book does indicate a pretty unpleasant and mysognonist and racist attitude to both women and various cultural practices in childbirth.

-A rare book in shelf-worn price unclipped dust-jacket.
+A scarce book in shelf-worn price unclipped dust-jacket.
 Some tears, and extensive rubbing wear to extremities of the DJ.
 Light rubbing to edges of blue boards.
 Binding sound.